bradenjpoe/ring0-auction-valuation/notebooks/markdown/data_table.md

-The final output allows you to look at all sales data
+The final output allows you to look at all sales data from 2018 through 2024.
+Filters are available to select specific Sires, years, or price ranges.
+Additionally, you can filter by RNA, Sold, Out, and Unsold where Unsold is any horse that RNA'd at a price of $0.